andrewbrg/crouton-auto/README.md

 **I've updated ChromeOS and my distro is acting up**

-If you want to run a full update of the linux installation in your chroot or you've updated ChromeOS and linux is not working properly anymore then run the following from crosh:
+If you want to run a full update of the Debian installation in your chroot or you've updated ChromeOS and linux is not working properly anymore then run the following from crosh and choose the 'u' option:

 ```shell
 shell